Choose Law at Herts

 Get to London from Hatfield in just 25 minutes by train

 One of our academic members of staff from Hertfordshire Law School will talk you through the programme and why you should study it at the University.

-This talk is focused on the undergraduate Law programmes.
+This talk is focussed on the LLM postgraduate programmes.